*Updated for 2024*

 If you’d rather hand-pick speculative books for gifts, I recommend browsing the recommended reading lists and recent award winners from organizations like HWA and SFWA to find a unique variety of speculative anthologies, books, novellas, and more.
 Then head over to Bookshop to place an order.

-For more ideas, check out the creatively packaged themed “book dates” on Etsy.
+For more ideas, check out the creatively packaged themed “book dates” on Etsy and TikTok.
+The lovely presentation helps make for a wonderful gift.
 Or use the images for ideas to create your own book gift packages.

 Bookends